Canon 1D vs Fujifilm X100F

 Sensor comparison: Canon 1D vs Fujifilm X100F

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+The size of the imaging sensor is a crucial determinant of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Canon 1D features an APS-H sensor and the Fujifilm X100F an APS-C sensor.
 The sensor area in the X100F is 33 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.3 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.